ryco117/distort-server/docs/README.md

         - Action: enqueues message in the conversation uniquely specified by the group `group-name` and the identified peer
         - Return: message object; details of the enqueued outgoing message
 	* **DELETE** - Leave group
-	    - Action: leaves the group `group-name`
+	    - Action: leaves the group `group-name` and deletes all conversations and messages within
 	    - Return: server-message object; server-message containing a success string
 <a name="groups-name-index"></a>
 * **/groups/:group-name/:index-start/[:index-end]**